groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/extract/one.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Extract Pages from RTF File in C# .NET"
+    title_left: "Extract Pages from ONE File in C# .NET"
     content_left: |
-        [GroupDocs.Merger](https://products.groupdocs.com/merger/net/) makes it easy for .NET developers to extract the desired pages from a RTF file and save it as a new file containing the selected pages by implementing a few easy steps.
+        [GroupDocs.Merger](https://products.groupdocs.com/merger/net/) makes it easy for .NET developers to extract the desired pages from a ONE file and save it as a new file containing the selected pages by implementing a few easy steps.

         *   Initialize <mark>**ExtractOptions**</mark> class with page numbers to be extracted into the new file.
         *   Create new instance of <mark>**Merger**</mark> class and pass source document path as a constructor parameter.